Noxyse/PHP_basics/README.md

 - The key word `function` is used to define a function in PHP.
 - `greet` is the name of the function.
 - `$name` is the **parameter** of the function.
 It acts as the placeholder that takes a value when the function is called.
+- The function uses the `return` keyword to send a result back.

 ## Database interaction
 ### Basic MySQL query in PHP: